dmuller189/C-Process-API-Tutorial/README.md

 # Understanding the C Memory Model and Multi-Processing

 ## Processes and Memory Models
-One fundamental feature of modern operating systems it the **Process** abstraction.
+One fundamental feature of modern operating systems is the **Process** abstraction.

 A process a running program.
-Loaded from disk onto memory, a process is the execution of a set of instruction, and holds a memory adress space, register values, and other information needed to run.
+Loaded from disk onto memory, a process is the execution of a set of instruction, and holds a memory address space, register values, and other information needed to run.

 Consider this diagram of the C memory model.